AbhinavMadahar/thesis/proposal/outline.md

   - Explain why commonsense reasoning might be a step towards AGI and artificial conciousness (ten sentences)
     - State-of-the-art large language models struggle with tasks which require high-level reasoning, including cases where humans find the necessary reasoning trivial (Richardson and Heck, 2023).
     - TODO: fill
+  - Note that commonsense reasoning is not necessarily in NLP, but recent work in commonsense reasoning aligns with NLP more generally (ten sentences)
+    - TODO: fill
   - Situate my thesis and graduate school application and matriculation within this context as a step along the trunk, not the branches (five sentences)
     - My research, during graduate school and beyond, will advance work in both directions, trunk and branch.
     - My thesis in particular moves the field forward in both directions, the first part advancing in the trunk and the second part advancing along the branches.